enthought/mayavi/mayavi/_sources/auto/example_magnetic_field.rst.txt

 The goal of this example is to show how Mayavi can be used with scipy to debug and understand physics and electromagnetics computation.

-The field is caculated for an arbitrary number of current loops using the corresponding exact formula.
+The field is calculated for an arbitrary number of current loops using the corresponding exact formula.
 The coils are plotted in 3D with a synthetic view of the magnetic_field.
 A VectorCutPlane is used as it enables good inspection of the magnetic field.